DHI-GRAS/tidepods/README.md

 Extract gridded tide values from MIKE for a given area of interest and create a tidal surface.

-Usage requires MIKE Zero(default: 2021) and the MIKE SDK

-NOTE: Please note that the new version 2021 branch does not work with the 2016 version.
+NOTE: Please note that the new version MIKE 2021 should be installed, it does not work with the 2016 version.

 ## Installation